 Answers to surveys are sent to user profiles in Intercom as tags, events, attributes, or conversations, so you’re able to precisely segment your customers based on their feedback.

-In this article, I’ll give you 7 examples of how integrating Intercom with a survey platform can benefit you and what are my recommendations regarding settings so that you make the most of this connection.
+In this article, you will get 7 examples of how integrating Intercom with a survey platform can benefit you and what are my recommendations regarding settings so that you make the most of this connection.
+Let’s get started

 As it turns out, it translates directly into how loyal they are.
 You can even find articles that NPS is the only number you should be focused on.
 I wouldn’t go that far but it’s definitely an important metric you can’t afford to ignore.